eherozhao/iChat/README.md

 ### Image share
 User should click “IMAGE” button first and then click “POST” to upload their images into the moment.
 <img src="https://raw.githubusercontent.com/eherozhao/iChat/master/images/photo.png" alt="photo" align=center/>
+Users have the privilege to upload the image they like to be their profile.
+This function will store the image information into the MongoDB database by using the Cloudinary API.
 ### Comment and thumbs up
 <br>
 <img src="https://raw.githubusercontent.com/eherozhao/iChat/master/images/add comment.png" alt="add comment" align=center/>